mantidproject/mantid/docs/source/api/python/techniques/ISISPowder-Tutorials.rst

     empty_run_numbers : "160"
     offset_file_name : "pearl_offset_1_2-second.cal"

-Processing partial files
+Processing intermediate files
 --------------------------
-The scripts also support processing partial files.
+The scripts also support processing intermediate files.
 This tutorial assumes you have successfully focused data previously as detailed here: :ref:`focusing_data_isis-powder-diffraction-ref`.

-To process partial runs for example *.s1* or *.s2* files you must ensure the user directories are setup to include the folder where these files are located.
+To process intermediate runs for example *.s01* or *.s02* files you must ensure the user directories are setup to include the folder where these files are located.

 The instructions for this can be found here:
 :ref:`prerequisites_isis-powder-diffraction-ref`.
-*Note: The 'Search Data Archive' option will not locate partial runs as only completed runs are published to the data archive.*
+*Note: The 'Search Data Archive' option will not locate intermediate runs as only completed runs are published to the data archive.*

 To indicate the extension to process the *file_ext* can be specified like so: